 Q: Melanoma kills more people than any other form of skin cancer.
 But while Merkel cell carcinoma (MCC) is much rarer than melanoma, it is more dangerous case by case.
 What makes it more dangerous?

 A: Early MCCs are typically far less conspicuous than early melanomas.
-They don’t look concerning, so they often end up being detected at a more advanced stage, when they have metastasized (spread) to other parts of the body and are far harder to cure.
+They don’t look concerning, so they often end up being detected at a more advanced stage, when they have metastasized (spread) to other parts of the body and are harder to cure.
 In contrast, many melanomas are actually found at the in situ stage (stage 0), when they are contained in the very top layer of the skin (epidermis) and have not invaded into the deeper layers.
 These in situ melanomas are easy to treat and have virtually no chance of metastasizing.
 But out of more than 1,000 cases of MCC we are following, we have had only two in situ lesions.
 It is very rare to detect them at such an early time.

 When you first find a melanoma or MCC tumor, the initial concern is whether tumor cells may have metastasized from the lesion (the primary tumor) to the nearest lymph nodes.
 The standard way of checking this today is the sentinel node biopsy (SLNB).
 In this test, the physician verifies that no cancer cells have spread to the lymph nodes by removing and microscopically examining the first few nearby nodes that receive lymph fluid drainage from the primary tumor.
-With melanoma, in most cases, the tumor is small and at an early enough stage that you don’t need to do an SLNB since it is unlikely to have metastasized.
-However, even the very smallest MCC, as little as four or five millimeters in diameter, has a 15 percent chance of having advanced to the lymph nodes or beyond, so we consider doing an SLNB even if an MCC is very small.
+With melanoma, in most cases, the tumor is small and at an early enough stage that you don’t need to do an SLNB since it is very unlikely to have metastasized.
+However, even the very smallest MCC, as little as four or five millimeters in diameter, has a 15 percent chance of having spread to the lymph nodes or beyond, so we consider doing an SLNB even if an MCC is very small.

 Q: What can people do to discover more of these lesions when they’re readily curable?
 How can they recognize potential MCCs earlier?